Late Time Phenomena in $f(T,\mathcal{T})$ Gravity Framework: Role of $H_0$ Priors: Dynamics of Cosmological Parameters

-In Fig.-\ref{CCBAOdeceleration}, we show the progression of the deceleration parameter for the chosen model and the $\Lambda$CDM model.
-The chosen model demonstrates the shift from a decelerating phase to an accelerating phase of the Universe, suggesting that it can accurately reflect the accelerated expansion behavior of the Universe.
-Furthermore, we ascertain the current value of the deceleration parameter.
-The current value of the deceleration parameter and the transition point for the various data sets are detailed in Table-\ref{results}.
-The deceleration parameter is essential for distinguishing between the decelerating and accelerating phases of the Universe.
-The results from the chosen model regarding the current value of the deceleration parameter and the transition point align with cosmological observations \cite{PhysRevD.90.044016a, PhysRevResearch.2.013028}.
+In Figs.-\ref{plusCCBAOdeceleration}, we illustrate the evolution of the deceleration parameter for both the selected model and the $\Lambda$CDM model.
+The selected model indicates a transition from a decelerating period to an accelerating phase of the Universe, implying its potential to represent the accelerated expansion of the Universe.
+Additionally, we determine the current value of the deceleration parameter.
+Details regarding the current value of the deceleration parameter and the transition point for various data set combinations can be found in Table~\ref{results}.
+The outcomes from the selected model concerning the current deceleration parameter value and the transition point are consistent with cosmological observations \cite{PhysRevD.90.044016a, PhysRevResearch.2.013028}.

-In Fig.-\ref{CCBAOEos}, we illustrate the progression of the total equation of state (EoS) parameter for the chosen model compared to the $\Lambda$CDM model.
-The EoS parameter indicates a quintessence phase for the Universe as it meets the quintessence criterion \( -1 < \omega < -\frac{1}{3} \).
-This behavior showcases a departure from constant DE, implying that the DE component in the chosen model changes over cosmic time.
-At later stages, the EoS parameter approaches \(-1\), confirming the alignment with the $\Lambda$CDM model.
-This tendency to converge towards \(\omega = -1\) further reinforces the alignment of the model with observational data at later epochs, demonstrating the quintessence-like behavior in the early Universe and the eventual approach to a cosmological constant in the far future.
-A summary of the current value of the total EoS parameter is presented in Table-\ref{results}.
+In Figs.~\ref{plusCCBAOEos}, we depict the evolution of the total EoS parameter for the selected model in comparison with the $\Lambda$CDM model.
+The EoS parameter indicates that our chosen model shows the quintessence phase of the Universe, as it satisfies the quintessence criterion where \( -1 < \omega_{tot} < -\frac{1}{3} \).
+A comprehensive summary of the current values of the total EoS parameter is provided in Table \ref{results}.

-In Fig.-\ref{CCBAOdensity}, we show the changes in the density parameters for both matter and DE in the Universe as a function of redshift.
-This graph illustrates the evolving relationship between matter and DE, indicating that DE density increasingly prevails in later periods, leading to the accelerated expansion of the Universe.
-The current values of these density parameters are given in Table-\ref{results}.
-In the early Universe, dark matter is the primary component of energy density at higher redshifts, greatly exceeding that of DE.
-As redshift decreases, the share of dark matter diminishes while the impact of DE gradually increases.
-In the late Universe, DE becomes the dominant factor, and at lower redshifts, it surpasses dark matter and propels the accelerated expansion.
+In Figs.~\ref{plusCCBAOdensity}, we present the evolution of the density parameters for both matter and DE in the Universe as redshift varies.
+These plots demonstrate the shifting interaction between matter and DE, showing that the density of DE increasingly dominates in later epochs, showing the accelerated expansion.
+The current values of these density parameters are listed in Table~\ref{results}.
+During the early stages of the Universe, DM constitutes the main part of the energy density at higher redshifts, far outpacing DE.
+As redshift decreases, the proportion of DM drops while the influence of DE steadily rises.
+In the later stages of the Universe, DE becomes the leading component and at lower redshifts, it overtakes DM, driving the accelerated expansion.